Technical-writing-mentorship-program/Technicalwritingcourse/content/docs/TechnicalWritingCourse/module-6.md

 - **Identify key concepts and relationships**: Break down subject matter into topics and subtopics, forming a hierarchical Tree structure.
 Consider how each topic relates to the other such as the parent-child relationship, part of the topic, or sequential process.

-- \*_Choose category labels_: ensure chosen terms are clear and concise.
+- **Choose category labels**: Ensure chosen terms are clear and concise.
 Avoid technical jargon that might be unfamiliar at all costs.

 {{< callout context="tip" title="Also, ensure you use consistent terminology throughout the taxonomy to avoid confusion on the user's part." icon="rocket" >}} {{< /callout >}}

-9. **Create content hierarchy**: To do this, you should think like a user and structure content as a user would think when searching for information.
+10. **Create content hierarchy**: To do this, you should think like a user and structure content as a user would think when searching for information.
 Place essential topics at the top of the hierarchy and group related content together for easy access.
 Also, consider future changes and growth when curating your content hierarchy.

-10. **Define layout and navigation**: consider information density and visual hierarchy in your documentation.
+11. **Define layout and navigation**: Consider information density and visual hierarchy in your documentation.
 Use headings, spacings, and visual elements to guide users and signal importance.
 You should balance text with visuals (gifs, sketches, videos, images) to break up content and aid understanding.
 A user-friendly navigation system should also be considered.

-{{< callout context="tip" title="you should consider the following navigation methods." icon="rocket" >}} {{< /callout >}}
+{{< callout context="tip" title="You should consider the following navigation methods." icon="rocket" >}} {{< /callout >}}

 - **Global navigation**: Consistent top-level access to primary categories should be present throughout the documentation.

+##### Example:

 [Kubernetes](https://kubernetes.io/docs/home/) documentation makes good use of this by using a clear and consistent global navigation bar at the top of every page and it remains visible wherever you are on the page.